Fertility Preservation Options Give Hope to Cancer Patients

 Egg Freezing

 Egg freezing is an option for female fertility preservation for patients who are not ready to make embryos.
-It is a 2-week process where the patient takes daily injectable medications to stimulate her ovaries to mature more than one egg, and attends frequent bloodwork and pelvic ultrasound appointments to monitor the progression of egg maturation.
-When the eggs are ready, the patient undergoes IV sedation for an egg retrieval procedure where a vaginal ultrasound is used to guide her physician in locating and extracting the eggs.
-Mature eggs are then frozen using an advanced technique called vitrification, which yields the best possibility of viable eggs once thawed and ready to use.
+It is a 2-week process where the patient takes daily injectable medications to stimulate her ovaries to mature more than one egg.
+There is also frequent bloodwork and pelvic ultrasound appointments to monitor the progression of egg maturation.
+When the eggs are ready, the patient undergoes IV sedation for an egg retrieval procedure.
+A vaginal ultrasound is used to guide her physician in locating and extracting the eggs.
+Mature eggs are then frozen using an advanced technique called vitrification.
+This technique yields the best possibility of viable eggs once thawed and ready to use.
 Patients typically have time to complete 1-2 egg retrievals before needing to begin chemotherapy or radiation.
-The option of Egg freezing allows the patient to use her healthy eggs in the future with her partner or donor sperm.
+The option of egg freezing allows the patient to use her healthy eggs in the future with her partner or donor sperm.

 Embryo Freezing